trevormil/trevormil/README.md

 **Developer Error Dashboard** - Dashboard to analyze and display students' performance data on their coding projects. (https://error-dashboard-webcat.web.app/)

-**Stock Pattern Analyzer** - Stock analyzing tool that first downloads daily stock data from Fidelity Trader Pro with AutoIt, and then, a Java data analysis script is run and outputs the results into a spreadsheet.
+**Stock Pattern Analyzer** - Stock analyzing tool that first downloads daily stock data from Fidelity Trader Pro with AutoIt and then runs a Java data analysis script which outputs all results into Excel.

 Skills: JAVASCRIPT / PYTHON / SOLIDITY / JAVA / SQL / REACT / TYPESCRIPT